Hadi-Khatib/digital-content-verification/Guide.md

 You can use cloud based services to back-up websites, and social media accounts such as:
 - Archive.is
 - Archive.org
 The archives will provide you with an ID for every page you submit.
-Keep the codes on your local computer so you can get back to pages you wan to analyse later on.
+Keep the codes on your local computer so you can get back to pages you want to analyse later on.

-Note: Make sure that you use the above services Over Tor browser to hide your location.
+Note: Make sure that you use the above online archives Over Tor browser to hide your location.

 ## Tools, and resources to look at